aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 Next you will create the three roles that correspond to the three polices that were just created.
 Each of these roles will be used by a different Lambda function thereby limiting the permissions of each function.
-This follows an AWS Best Practice of granting the [least privilege](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+This follows an AWS Best Practice of granting [least privilege](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).

 In the Console, select the **IAM** service and choose **Roles** from the left, and click on the “Create role” button: